MH221B/auth-backend/README.md

 - `src/main/java/.../controller/AuthController.java` — registration endpoint
 - `.env.example` — example environment variables
-- `docker-compose.yml` — Compose stack; use it to start the `app-dev` service which mounts the project for live editing
+- `docker-compose.yml` — Compose stack; use it to start a Postgres container only (database), not the application

 ## Troubleshooting

 - If containers fail to start, inspect logs with `docker-compose logs` and check that `SPRING_DATASOURCE_URL` points to the correct host (inside compose use `postgres`).
+- If the app cannot bind to port 8080, ensure no other service is using that port or change the mapping in the compose file.
+- If the application cannot connect to Postgres, verify that the container is running (`docker-compose ps`) and that `SPRING_DATASOURCE_URL` points to `localhost` with the correct host port (default `jdbc:postgresql://localhost:5433/auth`).
+- If you run the app inside Docker Compose, use `postgres` as the DB host in the JDBC URL (e.g. `jdbc:postgresql://postgres:5432/auth`).
 - If the app cannot bind to port 8080, ensure no other service is using that port or change the mapping in the compose file.

 ---